Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 Thank you, Mark, for having me on.

-There are two things I want to do, throw around a lot of my opinions and mix it up with people, but also welcome some people to the show and and and get hip to what uh what they're doing.
+Anytime I have the, speaking of honors, anytime I have the great honor of filling the Rush Limbaugh chair, there are two things I want to do, throw around a lot of my opinions and mix it up with people, but also welcome some people to the show and get hip to what they're doing.

 So getting pro-life women elected to Congress.

-How long has the Susan B. Anthony uh list been about this?
+How long has the Susan B. Anthony list been about this?

-Yeah, you were you were so right in the prelude.
+Yeah, you were so right in the prelude.

-We we think of ourselves as putting feminine back into feminism.
+We think of ourselves as putting feminine back into feminism.

-And so I we I and a few others decided to put a political machine behind a different kind of woman in public office.
+And so I and a few others decided to put a political machine behind a different kind of woman in public office.

 We're seeing a lot of them right now.

-And uh that's been going on for it since the early nineties, and we've grown and grown and grown, and um and we are very excited to have, especially this year, there's a breakthrough going on right now, uh, some very high profile races with pro-life women running to provide that different model along the lines of Sarah Palin.
+And we are very excited to have, especially this year, there's a breakthrough going on right now, some very high-profile races with pro-life women running to provide that different model along the lines of Sarah Palin.

-Well, I want you to, and Michelle Bachman is uh a big bright light in that regard.
+Well, I want you to, and Michelle Bachman is a big bright light in that regard.

-And and feel free, I'm gonna give you a chance to sprinkle some names out to us of some races to to pay attention to.
+I'm going to give you a chance to sprinkle some names out to us of some races to pay attention to.

-Anytime one looks at the the quest of the Susan B. Anthony list uh to say to get a pro-life women elected, one might ask, well, uh is that how is that different than having pro-life men elected?
+Anytime one looks at the quest of the Susan B. Anthony list to say to get pro-life women elected, one might ask, well, how is that different than having pro-life men elected?

 The first thing that occurs to me is only a pro-life woman can offer the strongest defense that women's rights are defined only by protecting the right to have an abortion.